What Is The Best Adjustable Bed Sleeping Position For Me?

 Ultimately, sleeping with your head raised is great for your breathing.
 It helps to alleviate heart and sinus congestion, lessen shortness of breath and relieve migraines and stuffiness in the head.

-Not only this, sleeping with your head raised can also help to prevent snoring and sleep apnoea.
+Not only this, sleeping with your head raised can also help to prevent snoring and sleep apnea.
 This is because pressure is alleviated from your throat, helping to prevent blockages in your airways.

 As well as these health benefits, being able to raise your head at the touch of a button can offer you maximum comfort when you are relaxing in bed with a book or watching the television!